trillek-team/trillek-vcomputer-module/README.md

 - Implement beeper
 - Implement more devices.
 - Improve the vm API and document it better -> doxygen
-- Create a vm factory class
 - Fix the virtual keyboard.
 Actually SDL2 key event weirdness make this lees straightforward that should be.
 This means that actually only works alphanumeric characters and a few symbols.
-- Probably remove SDL2 dependency and use directly GLFW